Last Updated Jan 28, 2019

 When it comes to water kefir vs milk kefir, both can be health-enhancing drinks to consume for most people.
 However, each variety of kefir is made somewhat differently, utilizing unique cultures that provide slightly different end results.

-If you're someone looking to add kefir into your daily regimen, you might want to learn more about these cultured drinks to see which one may be best for your current health objectives.
+If you're someone looking to add kefir into your daily regimen, you may want to learn more about these cultured drinks to see which one might be best for your current health objectives.

 The term "kefir" has several pronunciations depending on your country of origin.
 Most people in the Western U.S. call it KEE-fir or sometimes KEFF-er.
 The original Russian pronunciation however is KUH-fear.